Section III - Structure of the corporate governance system adopted by the company

 Right to contribute to Shareholders’ Meetings

-The right to contribute to Shareholders’ Meetings is governed by law, the Bylaws, the Shareholders’ Meeting regulations and the provisions contained in the notice of meeting.
-Authorisation to contribute to Shareholders’ Meetings is granted pursuant to the relevant provisions of law.
+The right to speak at Shareholders’ Meetings is governed by law, the Bylaws, the Shareholders’ Meeting regulations and the provisions contained in the notice of meeting.
+Authorisation to attend Shareholders’ Meetings is granted pursuant to the relevant provisions of law.

 Those with voting rights may be represented by written proxy within the legal limits; notice of this proxy may be given by certified email.
 The related documents shall be kept by the Company.

-The Shareholders’ Meeting regulations govern, inter alia, the procedures that entitle each shareholder to speak on the issues discussed.
+The Shareholders’ Meeting regulations govern, inter alia, the procedures that entitle each shareholder to speak on the items discussed.
 Specifically, at the beginning of the meeting, the Chairman of the Shareholders’ Meeting lists the agenda items and sets a maximum duration for each speech.
-The request to contribute to individual agenda items may be presented to the Chairman from the beginning of the Meeting and until the Chairman opens the discussion on the relevant item.
+Requests to speak on individual items on the agenda may be presented to the chairman’s office from the beginning of the Meeting until the Chairman opens the discussion on the relevant item.

 Shareholders may ask questions about agenda items both prior to and during the Meeting.
-Questions arriving before the Shareholders’ Meeting will be answered no later than during the Meeting.
-The information is provided in compliance with the rules for price-sensitive information.
+Questions arriving before the Shareholders’ Meeting will be answered during the Meeting, at the latest.
+The information is provided in observance of the rules for price-sensitive information.

-- allocation of net profit for the period and distribution of dividends;
+- allocation of profits for the year and dividend distribution;

-- approval of the remuneration policy pursuant to Article 123-ter of Legislative Decree No. 58 of 24 February 1998;
+- approval of the remuneration policy pursuant to Article 123-ter of the TUF.

-The Board of Directors endeavoured to make sure to provide shareholders with adequate information for the Shareholders’ Meeting of 26 March 2013, making reports on the draft resolutions available at the Company’s registered office, at Borsa Italiana S.p.A. and on the Company website, in accordance with the law.
-These reports were also sent to those who had requested a copy and were available before entering in the room in which the Shareholders’ Meeting was held, along with other useful documentation.
+The Board of Directors made efforts to ensure that shareholders had adequate information for the Shareholders’ Meetings of 15 April 2014 and 10 December 2014, making reports on the draft resolutions available at the Company’s registered office, at Borsa Italiana and on the Company website, in accordance with the law.
+These reports were also sent to those who had requested a copy and were provided at the entrance to the Shareholders’ Meeting, along with other useful documentation.